MinecraftForge/Documentation/docs/items/items.md

 ### Registering an Item Color Handler

-Item color handlers must be registered by calling `ItemColors#registerItemColorHandler(IItemColor, Item)` to function.
-Same can be done for multiple items.
+Item color handlers must be registered by calling `ItemColors#registerItemColorHandler(IItemColor, Item...)` to function.
 An instance of `ItemColors` can be obtained by calling `Minecraft#getItemColors()`.

 This must be done during the initialization phase and only on the client side.